o-minimal GAGA and a conjecture of Griffiths: Introduction

 \subsection{Acknowledgements}

 J.T. would like to thank Vivek Shende, Jonathan Pila, and Ryan Keast for useful conversations.
 B.B. would like to thank Valery Alexeev and Johan de Jong for useful conversations.
 Y.B. would like to thank Olivier Benoist, Patrick Brosnan, and Wushi Goldring for useful conversations.
-The authors would also like to thank Ariyan Javanpeykar for useful remarks, specifically regarding section \ref{sectborel}.
-This paper, and in particular section \ref{sectiondefscheme} owes a lot to the works of Peterzil and Starchenko, who initiated the study of o-minimal complex geometry.
+The authors would also like to thank Ariyan Javanpeykar for useful remarks, specifically regarding \S\ref{sectborel}.
+This paper, and in particular \S\ref{sectiondefscheme} owes a lot to the works of Peterzil and Starchenko, who initiated the study of o-minimal complex geometry.
 B.B. was partially supported by NSF grant DMS-1702149.
+The authors are indebted to the referees for their careful reading and for greatly improving the exposition.